Momentum Health Cape Pioneer Trek Adventure presented by Biogen

 Stage 4 #KammanassieKanon

 We have an absolute treat in store for you on stage 4 – Kammanassie is back!
-Don’t be fooled by the 98km’s of distance, you will need all your ability to propel your bike over the nearly 2000 meters of climbing on this day.
-A steady approach to this infamous mountain leads riders into arguably the most desolate and scenic section of this year’s race, the valley through the Kammanassie Mountains.
+Don’t be fooled by the 101km’s of distance, you will need all your ability to propel your bike over the nearly 2000 meters of climbing on this day.
+A very steep approach to this infamous mountain leads riders into arguably the most desolate and scenic section of this year’s race, the valley through the Kammanassie Mountains.

 The change in climate and terrain is evident as we enter the arid desert like Karoo; riders approach Oudtshoorn from a different angle as we find our way towards Langenhoven Gymnasium, our hosts for the next couple of days.